 Citizens, Trinidad and Tobago cuisine is indicative of the blends of Indian, African, Creole, Amerindian, European, Chinese and Lebanese gastronomic influences.

 In fact, Trinidad and Tobago has one of the most diverse cuisines in the Caribbean and is known throughout the world.
-There are more than one national dishes, in fact, there are so many that T&T may have more national dishes than any other country, national dishes include Callaloo, Bake & Shark, Doubles, Pelau, Curried crab & dumplings, Oil Down, Pastelles, Black Cake, Dhal Puri Roti, Buss-up-shot Roti (Paratha), Murtanie (a.k.a.
+There is FAR more than just one national dish: in fact, there are so many that T&T may have more national dishes than any other country!
+National dishes include Callaloo, Bake & Shark, Doubles, Pelau, Curried crab & dumplings, Oil Down, Pastelles, Black Cake, Dhal Puri Roti, Buss-up-shot Roti (Paratha), Murtanie (a.k.a.
 Mother-in-law) and Souse.